 Sales reps that are bogged down with admin are not spending time where it matters most.
+Automation is the key to ensuring your sales department is focused on selling activities.
 Having the right CRM in place is crucial for sales managers and reps to track performance and measure progress.
-Effective sales reporting gives you the insight and data you need to refine processes and boost productivity.
+Effective sales reporting gives you the insights and data you need to refine processes and boost productivity.

-You also can’t ignore the value of having face time with your sales team.
+You also can’t ignore the value of having face time with your sales team (either in person or via a video conferencing platform if you manage a remote sales team).
 While it’s important to manage your team and focus on targets, they should also value you as a mentor and sales coach.

-Take the time to make sure your team understand their goals and how they can achieve them.
+Take the time to make sure your team understands their goals and how they can achieve them.

 Regular one-to-one and team meetings make it easier for you to evaluate performance, discuss challenges, share learnings and celebrate achievements.